 In 2013, the Hawaiian Tug and Barge Company, and the Young Brothers Company.
 Were absorbed into the Foss Marine Holdings Company of Seattle, Washington.
 Where the tug retained her name.

 Powered by two, twelve cylinder, EMD-12-645-E6 diesel engines.
 Turning two, cast steel, fixed pitch propellers.
-She is twin screw tug, rated at 3,000 horsepower.
+She was twin screw tug, rated at 3,000 horsepower.

-Her electrical service is provided by two, 115kW generator sets.
+Her electrical service was provided by two, 115kW generator sets.
 The tug's capacities are 118,349 gallons of fuel.

-The towing equipment consists of a Markey Towing winch.
+The towing equipment consisted of a Markey Towing winch.
 Outfitted with 2,200(ft) of 2(in) towing wire.